-After enjoying Greece's charming old port town of Nafplio, we'll time-trip through the ruins of Olympia, take center stage at the remarkably preserved theater at Epidavros, and explore the ancient capital of Mycenae.
-Then we'll wander off the beaten path along the rustic, rough-and-tumble Mani Peninsula, relax in the idyllic beach town of Kardamyli, and marvel at Greece's Rock of Gibraltar: the fortress town of Monemvasia.
+After exploring the ancient capital of Mycenae, we'll enjoy Greece's charming old port town of Nafplio, take center stage at the remarkably preserved theater at Epidavros, and time-trip through the ruins of Olympia.
+Then we'll wander off the beaten path along the rustic, rough-and-tumble Mani Peninsula — with a relaxing stop in the idyllic beach town of Kardamyli — and marvel at Greece's Rock of Gibraltar: the fortress town of Monemvasia.

 See the Travel Details above for recommendations highlighted in bold, excerpted from Rick's guidebooks.

 Hi, I'm Rick Steves back with more of the best of Europe.
 This time we're in Greece, climbing 999 steps to bring you the best of the Peloponnesian Peninsula.
 Thanks for joining us.

 Peloponnesia was the heartland of ancient Greece.
 Its wild and mountainous landscape has hosted the interminable rise and fall of cultures, which makes for fascinating sightseeing today.

 The peninsula is dotted with striking ruins, from ancient Mycenaean domes, to golden-age temples, to imposing Venetian fortresses.
 And we'll also see stunning seaside scenery…a Greek Orthodox service… and the breathtaking remains of a Byzantine citadel.

 In the extreme south of Europe is Greece.
 And in the south of Greece, a short drive from Athens, is the Peloponnese, a peninsula barely hanging from the mainland.
 Our tour includes Mycenae, Nafplion, Epidavros, Olympia, Kardamyli, the rugged Mani Peninsula, and Monemvasia.